 Brian's professional interests include corporate governance, performance evaluation, strategic planning and stakeholder engagement.
 He is a committed advocate of sustainable and responsible game hunting.

-Mr Mark Little's career with the Department of Human Services spans 23 years.
-He has a good understanding of hunting, conservation and game management through his experience and professional involvement as member and former office holder with Field and Game Australia and the Australian Deer Association.
+Mr Mark Little's career with the Department of Health and Human Services spans 26 years.
+He has an excellent understanding of hunting, conservation and game management through his significant experience and professional involvement as member and former office holder with Field and Game Australia and the Australian Deer Association.

-He is a strong advocate for Aboriginal communities and individuals involved in all aspects of game hunting and game management.
-Mr Little is a full-time public sector employee.
+As a person of Aboriginal origin, he is a strong advocate for Aboriginal communities and individuals.
+Mr Little remains actively involved in all aspects of game hunting and game management.

 Mr Rod Drew is currently the Executive Officer for the Shooting Industry